GRIDAPPSD/gridappsd-docs/docs/source/developer_resources/CDPSM.rst

 it.
 We still assign vectorGroup Yd1 to the supervising PowerTransformer, as this is the typical case.
 The modeler should determine that.
 By comparison to Figure 27, there is a possible ambiguity in how endA3 represents the polarity dot at the neutral end of Wdg A3.
-An earlier CIM proposal would have assigned phaseAngleClock = 6 on wdgA3, but the attribute was removed from TransformerTankEnd.
-It may not be possible to infer the correct winding polarities from the vectorGroup in all cases.
-There is a phaseAngleClock attribute on TransformerTankEndInfo, but that represents a shelf state of the tank, not necessarily connections in the field.
-Therefore, it may be necessary to propose the phaseAngleClock attribute for TransformerTankEnd.
+This is the purpose of TransformerTankEnd.reversed, which should be True for wdgA3.

 |imgcim19|